-The report of the statutory auditor is given in this annual report.
-There is no qualification, reservation or any adverse remark or disclaimer in the audit report of M/s M B D & Co LLP.
+The report of the statutory auditor is given in this annual report and is self explanatory.
+There is no qualification, reservation or any adverse remark, disclaimer or material observation in the audit report of M/s M B D & Co LLP.